ktaylor63/southeast/site/content/wildlife/mammals/louisiana-black-bear.md

 Download the [Recovery Plan](https://ecos.fws.gov/docs/recovery_plan/950927.pdf)

-## Keeping Populations Healthy
+## Keeping populations healthy

 In coordination with the Louisiana Department of Wildlife and Fisheries, we have developed a draft post-delisting monitoring plan for the Louisiana black bear that will guide us in monitoring the Louisiana black bear population for seven years after it is delisted.
 That plan has details about monitoring methods, reporting procedures, and agency responsibilities.
 Multiple monitoring strategies will be used in order to assure that population trends and habitat status will be captured at various time periods and scales.
 There will also be a habitat-based monitoring, including an assessment of habitat abundance, persistence, and any changes in protection.
 The plan is designed to detect declines in Louisiana black bear populations at extremely early stages, allowing time for corrective actions to be taken.
 The draft plan will be available for public review along with the proposed delisting rule.

-## Agency Experts on This Species
+## Subject matter experts

 Want to learn more from our biologists?
 Contact one of our subject matter experts.

 * [David Soileau Jr.](mailto:david_soileau@fws.gov&subject?Louisiana%20black%20bear)
 * [Keith Weaver](keith_weaver@fws.gov&subject?Louisiana%20black%20bear)

-## Other Organizations Contributing to Conservation
+## Other organizations contributing to conservation

 {{< figure class="photo-center" src="/images/pages/louisiana-black-bear-cub-in-tree-den.jpg" alt="A Louisiana black bear cub in the cavity of a tree." caption="Agency personnel and partners pause for a photo with a baby black bear.
 Photo: USFWS" >}}